RubyJacobsen/GameDevTeam2/README.md

 Overview: People suggested an open-world game or a platformer.

 Genre: People suggested open world or platformer, another suggested it be space-themed.
+New idea, we could do a roguelike, those are pretty fun too

 We can start creating images and assets for the game, them being prototypes.
 Just to get the ball rolling.